 Vu is a knowledgeable tour guide in the Mekong Zigzag team.

-He is fun, engaging, and passionate about sharing local life and culture.
+He is fun, engaging, and passionate about sharing local life and cultures.

 Tour guide: